HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/security/people/authentication/oidc/transient-users/transient-users-building-jaas-modules.md

 You can build a custom Java Authentication and Authorization Service (JAAS) login module to either make additional authentication decisions or add information to the subject to make fine-grained authorization decisions inside your application.

-The sample implementation custom JAAS login module provided here uses [Rule-based user groups](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/) (Softgroups) that allows you to define dynamic portal user groups and resolve user's role/group membership.
-You can further refer to Rule-based user groups [capabilities](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/#what-you-can-do-with-rule-based-user-groups) to understand what you can achive from this.
+The sample implementation custom JAAS login module provided here uses [Rule-based user groups](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/) (Softgroups) that allows you to define dynamic portal user groups and resolve users role/group membership.
+For more information on Rule-based user groups, see [capabilities](https://opensource.hcltechsw.com/digital-experience/latest/deployment/manage/security/people/authorization/users_and_groups/rule_based_user_groups/#what-you-can-do-with-rule-based-user-groups).

-To resolve transient user's role/group membership, you can retrieve `roles/groups` information from IdP's claim token (JWT).
-In addition to `roles/groups`, you can also consider using other attributes from the claim token, for e.g. `email` attribute to determine the domain user belongs to.
-These attributes will help you define rule based groups within Softgroups.
+To resolve transient users role/group membership, you can retrieve `roles/groups` information from IdPs claim token (JWT).
+In addition to `roles/groups`, you can use other attributes from the claim token, for example, the `email` attribute to determine the domain the user belongs to.
+These attributes will help you define rule-based user groups within the Softgroups.

-Once the values have been determined, these attribute-value pairs are fed into `Softgroup service` provided by Softgroups portlet.
+Once the attribute values are determined, the attribute-value pairs are fed into the `Softgroup service` provided by the Softgroups portlet.
 This service will then determine user groups based on rules defined within the Softgroup portlet.
 Once these groups are determined they can help you in facilitating access control.
-For additional information refer to [Configuring Rule-based user groups for Transient Users](./transient-users-softgroups-configuration.md) guide.
+For more information, see [Configuring Rule-based user groups for Transient Users](./transient-users-softgroups-configuration.md).

 ## Extending JAAS LoginModule interface

-Different IdPs have different ways in how they add `role/group` attributes to the claim token (JWT).
+Different IdPs have different ways to add the `role/group` attributes to the claim token (JWT).
 Some of the IdPs could add them as a comma-separated string, and some may add them as an array.

 To address this variablilty, there is a need to provide a common interface that allows you to adjust the implementation specific to your IdP.